Notre Dame de la Salette, Martinique: Uncommon Attraction

 I came across this small Chapel (also known as Sainte-Anne’s Church) while exploring Sainte-Anne, a humble fishing village located in southern Martinique.
 As was the case with the Capilla del Cristo Chapel in Old San Juan, I was initially drawn to Notre Dame de la Salette because of its distinctive architecture.
 Whereas the ancient appearance of the Cristo Chapel placed it squarely in a long ago epoch, though, Notre Dame de la Salette appeared to belong to several different historical periods.

-The weathered stone facade certainly appears to be in line with the 1824 construction date carved just above the arched entryway, but the structure behind it appears to be of a more recent vintage.
+The weathered stone facade certainly appears to be in line with the 1824 construction date carved just above the arched entryway.
+The structure behind it, though, appears to be of a more recent vintage.
 The steeple looks even newer, like someone just popped it on top there a few weeks ago.

-What could’ve caused such a mishmash of building styles to come together in such a small church located in such a small, off-the-beaten-path town?
-Surely, I thought, this Church had seen its share of history.
+What could’ve caused such a mishmash of building styles to come together in such a tiny church located in such a small, off-the-beaten-path town?
+Surely, I thought, this church had seen its share of history.
 Soon after my trip, I learned that I was right.

 The Church had been burned by English invaders in 1693.
 It was rebuilt and destroyed again by a hurricane in 1817.

 As intriguing as that bit of history may be, it’s just a portion of what makes this attraction so interesting.
-For the rest of the story, one must simply look to the name, La Salette… and know a little religious history.
+For the rest of the story, one must simply look to the name, La Salette.
+It also helps to know a little religious history…

-Mirroring the tradition in France, Christian pilgrims from all over Martinique journey to Notre Dame de la Salette in Sainte-Anne each and every September 19th, celebrating the miracle that occurred more than 4,200 miles away in the French Alps, and this very special little Church.
+Mirroring the tradition in southern France, Christian pilgrims from all over Martinique journey to Notre Dame de la Salette in Sainte-Anne each and every September 19th, celebrating a miracle that occurred more than 4,200 miles away in the French Alps, and this very special little Church.